Galileo-Galilei/kedro-mlflow/docs/source/03_getting_started/02_first_steps.md

 ```

-And persist the model as a pickle with the ``MlflowArtifactDataSet`` class:
+And persist the model as a pickle with the ``MlflowArtifactDataset`` class:

 ```yaml
 # This is a data set used by the "Hello World" example pipeline provided with the project